lightbend/fdp-sample-applications/README.md

 #### 7. Deploy the Clients

 The application contains two clients, one for HTTP (`httpclient-1.0.1-SNAPSHOT.tgz`) and one for GRPC (`grpcclient-1.0.1-SNAPSHOT.tgz`).
 Deploying either one as a Marathon service allows it to be scaled easily (behind Marathon-LB) to increase scalability and failover.
-Both archives were also deployed to `killrweather-lab`.
+Both archives were also deployed to `jim-lab`.

 1. The HTTP client uses the REST API on top of Kafka.
 It can be deployed on the cluster as a marathon service using the command: